-Cucumbers are readily sold in the stores all around the season.
-Fresh varieties, depending upon the cultivar type and region, as well as preserved, pre-processed, and pickled are also made available in these stores.
+Cucumbers are readily sold in the local markets all around the season.
+Fresh varieties, depending upon the cultivar type and region, as well as preserved, pre-processed, and pickled are also made available in the grocery stores.

 In the store, buy fresh ones that feature bright green color, firm and stout in texture.
 Look for spots, cuts or breaks over its surface.
-Do not buy overly matured or yellow colored since they tend to contain more insoluble fiber and mature seeds.
-Furthermore, avoid those with wrinkled ends as they indicate old stock and state of de-hydration.
+Do not buy overly mature or yellow colored cucumber since they tend to possess tough skin, and mature inedible seeds.
+Furthermore, avoid those with wrinkled ends as they indicate of old stock and out of flavor.
 Go for organically grown products to get rich flavor and nutrient content.

-Once at home, they should be washed thoroughly in clean water to rid off any surface dust and pesticides.
-The skin comes in a variety of colors and often with tiny spikes that should be rubbed off easily.
+Once at home, they should be washed thoroughly in clean water to rid off any surface dirt and pesticide residues.
+Their skin comes in variety of colors and often with tiny spikes that should be rubbed off easily.
 Do not discard the peel as it has vital minerals, phyto-chemicals, and fiber.

 To store, keep them at room temperature for a day or two, but better stored inside the refrigerator set at high relative humidity where they stay fresh for several days.